bguesman/react-portfolio/app/src/modals/markdown/work/drivesim.md

 I bring all of this up because, in my time at NVIDIA, I've directly worked on all of these problems, ranging from hardcore tech (working out the strategy for multi-node execution) to more user-facing challenges (designing the procedural traffic spawner system).
 That's one of the most valuable parts about working on this project: having to wear pretty much every hat in the org.

 Building a simulator for digital worlds is also a cross-disciplinary undertaking.
-The DRIVESim team is massively diverse, composed of engineers, designers, 3D artists, scientists, and everyone in between.
-Being on the framework team has led to interfacing with almost all of them at some point of another, and that in itself has been a rewarding learning experience.
+The DRIVESim team is massively diverse, composed of engineers, designers, 3D artists, researchers, and everyone in between.
+Being on the framework team has led to interfacing with almost all of them at some point or another, and that in itself has been a rewarding learning experience.

 You can [read more about DRIVE Sim here](https://developer.nvidia.com/drive/drive-sim#:~:text=NVIDIA%20DRIVE%20Sim%E2%84%A2%20is,and%20accelerating%20time%20to%20market.).